Indatus/gopher/README.md

 #### Setup

-Open `config.php` and located the `batches` array.
+Open `config.php` and locate the `batches` array.
 You'll see an example batch:

 ```
 'batches' => [